ymoyao/cocoapods-privacy/README.md

 https://git.yourserver.com/AFNetworking/AFNetworking.git ✅
 ```

-After custom,you just set local config like this
+After custom,you just update config by local like this
 ```
 $ pod privacy config /yourfilepath/config.json
 ```
-So，in a word,if you define both white and black lists ,final search range: white list minus black list, and empty white list means all!
+In a word, if you define both white and black lists ,final search range: white list minus black list, and empty white list means all!

 ### To Component